 In the ‘safe experimental’ method, a therapist will experience small defeats and small victories, as will the client.
-Each and every one needs to be identified and explored in therapy – between sessions and in the process of clinical supervision.
+Each and every one needs to be available and explored in therapy – between sessions, and in the process of clinical supervision.
 Such defeats cannot be available until they are identified.

-On one final point, I would say that self-regard in a client is increased not simply by gaining insights into their own current self-worth.
-They will also be enabled here when their therapist identifies how their own self-worth is distorted by self and others.
+On one final point, I would make is that self-regard in a client is increased not simply by gaining insights into your own current self-worth.
+They will also be enabled to do this when your therapist identifies how their own self-worth is distorted by self and others.

-What I have observed, in training and in practice, is that modern therapists have swapped the ‘professional face’ of traditional therapists, with a reluctance to ask questions or to offer an opinion.
-This suggests a potential small, safe experiment provided by a therapist is frowned on for the most part.
+What I have observed, in training and in practice, is that modern therapists have swapped the ‘professional face’ of traditional 20th century therapist for a reluctance to ask questions or to offer an opinion.
+A potential small, safe experiment provided by a therapist is often frowned on.

-The truth be told: there is a time for “acting as if” when being a therapist.
+For example, there is a time for “acting as if” when being a therapist.
 If a client appears to say something important, I can be tempted to speak out.
-I can, however, mark it with a verbal or a non-verbal response.
-The latter are often powerful but they require a conscious response from me – to a degree that is ‘acting’; that is, I am not responding from some notion of a ‘true self’.
-Some of what emerges from Neuro-Linguistic Programming (NLP) demonstrates there is an OK side to ‘act as if’.
+I can, however, mark it with a non-verbal response.
+The latter are often powerful but they still require a conscious response from me – to a degree that is ‘acting’.
+I am not responding from some notion of a ‘true self’.
+Some of what I am saying emerges from Neuro-Linguistic Programming (NLP) – a model demonstrating there is an OK side to ‘act as if’.

-In my view, over the years, the person-centred tradition lost the spirit of Rogers’ attitude, and his set of ethics.
+In my view, over the years, the person-centred tradition lost the provisional and hypothetical spirit of Rogers’ writings, as well as his set of ethics.
 Training and trainers became wedded to the ideas behind the core conditions but an idea of a condition is not the same as demonstrating a therapeutic fundamental.

 In time, ‘person-centredness’ became a defined quality and, in doing so, it lost the flexibility that Rogers’ installed into his hypotheses.
-The model slid into a ‘school’ – a rather ossified institution – and one that rather assumed that ‘clients’ can benefit from the therapist’s ‘respect’ for the core conditions without limit of time.
+The model slid into a ‘school’ – a rather ossified institution – and one that rather assumed that ‘clients’ can benefit from the therapist’s ‘respect’ for the core conditions, often without a negotiated limit of time.